 For broadcast content, a proxy server might provide the capability to proxy live content from an origin server through another server.
-When a client requests live content, the proxy server should check whether it is already proxying the content.
-If so, it could split the streams and delivers the content to all of the requesting clients.
+When a client requests live content, the proxy server checks whether it is already proxying the content.
+If so, it could split the streams (2) and delivers the content to all of the requesting clients.
 If the proxy server is not proxying the content, it could establish a connection to the origin server and forward the content from the origin server to the client.
 For broadcast content, it is conceivable that only one TCP connection would exist between the proxy server and the origin server.

 A proxy server, whether acting as a server or as a client, is largely identical in state to an origin server (as illustrated in sections 4.1 and 4.2.)
 That is, when streaming to a client, the proxy server is acting as a regular (origin) server.
 When acting as a logical client, the proxy server is forwarding requests to the origin server.
 As indicated in the following diagram, much of the decision matrix described previously occurs as a result of the Describe request that causes the initial transition into the "Idle" state.
 One additional state — the "Waiting for GetContentInfo response" state — becomes available with the introduction of a caching proxy server.
 This state is applicable only if the caching proxy server is acting as a client to the origin server and only if the content on the cache has expired.
 The caching proxy server will remain in the "Waiting for GetContentInfo response" state until it receives the GetContentInfo response from the origin server.
 The response to the GetContentInfo request will determine whether the session is streamed from the cache or from the origin server.
 In either case, both the origin server and the proxy server transition back to the "Idle" state.